pskevin/shutter/README.md

 Communication:

+1. The request-master and cluster-master communicate via http requests for the sake of simplicity.
+The request-master itself is modelled as a cli.

-1. The cluster-master and observer communicate using Golang's message passing primitive between go-routines, called channels.
+2. The cluster-master and observer communicate using Golang's message passing primitive between go-routines, called channels.
 The channel is FIFO ordered by design.

-2. Communication between the cluster-master and nodes (Send, Receive, ReceiveAll triggers) and between observer and nodes (CollectSnapshot, PrintSnapshot) happens directly by calling a method of the specified node.
+3. Communication between the cluster-master and nodes (Send, Receive, ReceiveAll triggers) and between observer and nodes (CollectSnapshot, PrintSnapshot) happens directly by calling a method of the specified node.

-3. Communication between nodes (Sending amounts, tokens) happens via go channels.
+4. Communication between nodes (Sending amounts, tokens) happens via go channels.
 Each node has an incoming and outgoing channel associated with every other node.
 Only when receive is called, a message is taken out from the head of the channel

 Our node abstraction keeps track of its state using state variables like shouldRecordChannelState, noMarkerReceived, and finishedSnapshot.